mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Fackles – a term derived from ‘field obstacles’ – are tubes approximately 1m long and weighing 10kg each.
-When deployed, three sets of spikes are unfolded from the centre and points 1/3 and 2/3 along the tube.
+When deployed, three sets of spikes are unfolded from the center and points 1/3 and 2/3 along the tube.
 This can be done manually but in an emergency a fackle can be flung down, causing its spring-loaded spikes to unfold violently.
 This does cause the device to jump